The purpose of this site is to function as an

 When using a doorway as the point of entry, the path of least resistance is

-determined initially based on the way the door opens; if the door opens
+determined initially based on the way the door opens.
+If the door opens

-plans to move toward the hinged side.
-Upon entering, the size of the room,
+outward, the operator plans to move toward the hinged side.
+Upon entering,

-enemy situation, and furniture or other obstacles that hinder or channel
+the size of the room, enemy situation, and furniture or other obstacles that

-them bogged up at the fatal funnel.
+than bogged down at the fatal funnel.

 Immediate threat